byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md

 Regardless of whether you have any problems at all, please eventually capture all of the compilation output so we can debug it (you will be told how to capture the compilation output below).

+The most common error is `make: *** No targets specified and no makefile found.
+Stop.` This simply means that your cwd (current working directory) does not contain a `Makefile`.
+Either us `cd` to navigate to the correct folder or create a `Makefile`.

 ### 1.2.3 What If It Works?
-If the tool runs successfully, here is what you will see for the last few lines of output:
+If the tool runs successfully, after a few minutes and lots of text, here is what you will see for the last few lines of output:
 ```
 ...
 Writing Implementation FASM: top.fasm